- Who are caregivers, and what do they do?

-Some caregivers make lists or spreadsheets on the computer and keep copies posted on the refrigerator.
-That way a list is handy when someone comes in to help.
+Some caregivers make lists or spreadsheets and post copies on the refrigerator.
+That way the list is handy when someone comes in to help.
 A second copy in the patient’s wallet might be useful, too.

 Should I keep medical expense records?

 You may also need to help keep up with doctor bills, drugstore receipts, and insurance statements.
 Or the patient may ask another trusted family member to be the one to track bills and insurance payments.
 Getting someone else to do this can free up time for other things, which can help you as a caregiver.
 Still, you may need to take part in tracking the actual doctor visit dates, treatments, and prescription refills.

 It’s a good idea to keep all medical bills, insurance EOBs (Explanation of Benefits), prescription drug receipts, and so on all in one place.
 For more on dealing with insurance, see our document called Health Insurance and Financial Assistance for the Cancer Patient.